Packaging for the future: Discovering biodegradable solutions with Viktor Rydzewski from CELLUX PACK

 1. Do you currently offer biodegradable or recyclable packaging solutions?
 What are they?

-“Our product range includes biodegradable and recyclable packaging materials.
-For box sealing, we recommend paper and bio-based, plant starch, compostable adhesive tapes for our partners.
-Our recyclable materials include corrugated cardboard and stretch film; however, the recycling of plastics is limited depending on the raw materials.”
+“Our range includes biodegradable and recyclable packaging materials.
+For sealing boxes, we offer our partners paper and bio-based, plant starch-based compostable adhesive tapes.
+Among our recyclable materials, we have products made of paper as well as plastics, but the recycling of plastics is limited depending on the raw materials.”

 2. What feedback do you receive from customers regarding eco-friendly packaging?

-“We receive a lot of interest in these materials, but unfortunately, due to high prices, our partners typically choose traditional packaging materials.”
+“We receive a lot of interest in these materials, which shows that while they are open to the use of environmentally friendly technologies, unfortunately, due to the currently high prices, our partners typically choose traditional packaging materials.”

 3. What plans or developments are underway regarding eco-friendly packaging?

-“Our shipping partners continuously update us on new developments.
-One example is biodegradable stretch film, which is an environmentally friendly packaging option that doesn’t break down into micro-sized plastic particles but is made from a truly biodegradable, compostable material.”
+“Thanks to our close cooperation with our shipping partners, we receive information about new developments continuously.
+One such development is biodegradable stretch film, which is an environmentally friendly packaging material; it does not break down into micro-sized plastic fragments, but rather into a truly biodegradable, compostable material.”

 4. What challenges do you encounter in the development of biodegradable/recyclable packaging?

-“I believe the development of biodegradable materials is progressing well.
-The industry is capable of producing better quality raw materials, but in terms of durability, I think there is still room for improvement.”
+“I believe that the development of biodegradable materials is heading in a positive direction.
+The industry is becoming capable of producing higher quality raw materials; however, the challenge lies in durability.
+I think there is still room for improvement.”

 5. How do you see the market demand for these products in Hungary?

-“Naturally, everyone wants to be more environmentally conscious, but in my view, the demand is not significant.
-This is due to the substantial price difference between traditional and biodegradable packaging, which makes it hard for domestic businesses to afford.”
+“Of course, everyone wants to be more environmentally conscious, but I see that not every company can afford it.
+This is due to the significant price difference between traditional and biodegradable packaging materials, making it so that domestic businesses cannot or can only partially incorporate it into the prices of their final products.”

 6. Are there standards or certifications that these biodegradable packaging solutions must meet?